sstelfox/stelfox.net/content/blog/2011-02-17-exploration-of-ipv6-part-0-overview-and-project-goals.md

 Ultimately I should not have to sacrifice any of my security to upgrade to IPv6 and I firmly believe in defence in depth.
-Off the top of my head the only thing I lose security wise is NAT which a lot of people argue is security through obscurity and not actually a layer of security but I [personally disagree][2].
+Off the top of my head the only thing I lose security wise is NAT which a lot of people argue is security through obscurity and not actually a layer of security but I [personally disagree]({{< relref "2011-02-17-the-home-network-and-nat-as-a-security-layer.md" >}}).
 I don't _have_ to lose NAT as there are NAT66 options out there but to be honest, we need to start looking at the future and sticking with old and outdated security models will only end up causing a lot of trouble.
 I also don't want to deal with the thought of 2^16,386 potential addresses out there (That's assuming every IPv6 address is hiding a NAT *shudder*).

 My servers are all running either Fedora 14 or CentOS 5.5 as I'm most comfortable with the Red Hat architecture.
 Anyone out there using a different